Category: Transient Plane Source

 Keywords: Carbon nanotubes, CNT-oil combinations, CNTs, composites, Fillers, multi-walled carbon nanotubes, multi-walled carbon nanotubes (MWNTs), MWNTs, Polymer composites, Thermal Conductivity, Transient Plane Source, Transient plane source (TPS) method

 Abstract: Carbon nanotubes (CNTs) have extremely high thermal conductivity and can raise the thermal conductivity of a polymer matrix when used as an additive.
 Previous research has shown that random CNT orientation in polymer matrices gives a much lower thermal conductivity value than a specific alignment direction.
-This project tested the thermal conductivity of oils and polymers with the addition of CNTs using the Hot Disk TPS 2500S.
+This project tested the thermal conductivity of oils and polymers.
 Results were encouraging, with the thermal conductivity of the composites increasing linearly with the amount of CNTs added.
 A spontaneous alignment of the CNTs in liquid crystal polymer matrix caused a large increase in thermal diffusivity.
 The researchers concluded that CNTs are an effective filler for use in increasing the thermal conductivity of composites and improving their thermal performance.

 Reference: Applied Physics A, 105:4, (2011) pp 781-788